 Instrumental, singing and composition lessons are timetabled by Mrs Duce, who works in the Music Office.
+The instrumental timetable is emailed to students on Thursday afternoon for the following week.
 Lessons do not take place at the same time each week, and students have to be very organised and communicative about their planning and schedule.
 Missed lessons cannot be made up or reimbursed, and sanctions are placed on students who forget to go to an instrumental lesson or rehearsal.